KUBDatalab/R-textmining_new/episodes/00-introduction.Rmd

 * Each observation forms a row.
 * Each type of observational unit forms a table.

-Applying these principles to text data leads to a format that is easily manipulated, visualised, and analysed using standard data science tools.
+Applying these principles to text data leads to a format that is easily manipulated, visualised and analysed using standard data science tools.

 ::::::

-Tidy text represents the text by breaking it down into smaller parts such as sentences, words and letters.
+Tidy text represents the text by breaking it down into smaller parts such as sentences, words or letters.
 This process is called tokenisation.

 Tokenisation is language independent, as long as the language uses space between each word.